 The Sheraton Maldives Villas

-Once again, the first word that came to mind was, WOW.
+Once again, the first word that comes to mind is, WOW.

-After unpacking, we grabbed some lunch and spent a little time exploring the island.
-We wandered out to the boardwalks leading to the overwater bungalows – yes, the Sheraton Maldives has those, too!
+After unpacking, we grab some lunch and spend a little time exploring the island.
+We wander out to the boardwalks leading to the overwater bungalows – yes, the Sheraton Maldives has those, too!

-Once we’d seen the island, we decided that our own terrace was the best place to lounge the afternoon away.
+With the island tour complete, we realize there’s no better place than our own terrace to lounge the afternoon away.

 The Sheraton’s Shark Feeding

-A hotel staffer began to toss food to the sharks and it was fascinating to watch them all dart around in search of a handout.
+A hotel staffer tosses food to the sharks and it’s fascinating to watch them all dart around in search of a handout.
 Honestly, one of the coolest things I’ve ever seen.
 (Note to self: Sunset is not a good time for a swim near the bar.)

-After sunset, Ursula and Shumaes joined us for dinner at the hotel’s signature restaurant Sea Salt.
-Again, I didn’t think anything could top the exquisite meal we’d had the night before at the W and again the Sheraton proved that I was underestimating them.
+After sunset, Ursula and Shumaes join us for dinner at the hotel’s signature restaurant Sea Salt.
+Again, I’m sure nothing could top the exquisite meal we had last night at the W and again the Sheraton proves that I underestimated them.

-The chef had created a special tasting menu and every course was more divine than the last.
+The chef has created a special tasting menu and every course is more divine than the last.
 All in all, a terrific meal with equally terrific company.

-The next day, it was finally time to depart this beautiful island nation.
+The next day, it’s finally time to depart this beautiful island nation.